AirspaceTechnologies/claude_coder/README.md

 This repository provides an easy way to run Claude Coder (Anthropic's AI-powered CLI tool) in a Docker container.
 The containerized setup ensures a consistent environment with all necessary dependencies.

+## Requirements

+- Docker and Docker Compose installed on your system
+- An Anthropic account with API credits ([check your billing page](https://console.anthropic.com/settings/billing))
+- Optional MCP tool usages (such as Tavily API key for web search)

 ## Quick Start

 1. **Clone and build**